SoftChef/cdk-iot-security/README.md

 #### Calling the Device Certificate Generator

+You call the Device Certificate Generator to generate a device certificate after register a CA on AWS IoT.

 Device Certificate Generator assumes receiving an event object with the following format:

     event = {